-Mathias Hoffmann, Bent E. Sørensen 09 November 2012
+Mathias Hoffmann, Bent E. Sørensen, Friday, November 9, 2012

 How do members of existing monetary unions share risk?
 Drawing on a decade of research, this column argues that fiscal transfers in fact make a limited contribution to economic coherence.
 In the context of Europe’s current crisis, the evidence suggests that unfinished capital market integration must be completed if we wish to see adequate and effective risk sharing.

 Sebnem Kalemli-Ozcan, Bent E. Sørensen, Wednesday, May 23, 2012

 News reports today are full of negative stories on the Eurozone.
 This column presents evidence of a much-overlooked benefit.
 The common currency has led to increased financial integration and in turn increased risk sharing, which helps to significantly reduce output shocks.
 Those arguing for a break up of the Eurozone should take note.

-Robert Flood, Akito Matsumoto, Nancy P. Marion 12 January 2010
+Robert Flood, Akito Matsumoto, Nancy P. Marion, Tuesday, January 12, 2010

 Financial globalisation makes it easier for individuals to trade financial assets, and that should help them diversify against country-specific risks.
 But empirical support for improved international risk sharing is limited.
 This column says that there is evidence of improved international risk sharing, and it comes mostly from the convergence in rates of consumption growth among countries.